hangnguyen81/shopping-cart/README.md

 ![A bunch of delicious food](https://i.ibb.co/10rcmV6/cart1.jpg)

 In the cart page, user can see the list of products they put in shopping cart.
 He/she can remove a product buy click Delete icon which is next to the photo).
 If the use is happy with its order, (s)he can press/click button 'Place Order' to process.
 After 3 seconds, order will be placed and all items are in the cart will be clear out.
-(I know the real process of placing order is more complicate then in here!
+(I know the real process of placing order is more complicate than I did in this project!
 I have not gone down that road yet)

 Shopping cart waiting for process